-I believe many followers of Jesus mistakenly lump a commitment to consistent spiritual disciplines into the pejorative pool of legalism.
+I believe many followers of Jesus mistakenly lump a commitment to consistent spiritual habits into the pejorative pool of legalism.

 Unfortunately, dismissing these proven habits as “legalistic” causes these believers to unwittingly miss out on significant spiritual growth.
 I believe a right-sized understanding of legalism, accompanied by a proper motivation to embrace the habits for spiritual growth, can produce a harvest of spiritual revitalization.

 I remember my final month of seminary like it was yesterday.
 A professor asked us, “What issues do you think the American church will be facing in 20 years?”

 Legalism, the belief that salvation and spiritual growth are obtained primarily from a strict adherence to God’s rules, had been the prevailing message in much of the evangelical and conservative churches for years.
 That message was changing rapidly as a substantive “grace-awakening” was happening on our seminary campus.
 I needed that awakening.
 I still do!

 That said, there was a dark undercurrent developing in this change of tide.
 The grace awakening sparked a growing disdain for legalism, especially for those who were previously trapped in it.
 To be clear, I believe a measure of this disdain was righteous.
 Jesus dramatically confronted the legalism of the religious leaders of His day.
 Legalism is a lifeless counterfeit of the gospel and needs to be avoided.